Best Rigid Heddle Loom Reviews in 2022 | Top 8 Picks

 People buy rigid heddle looms because they are, by default, made to be carried around.
 If someone wanted a loom placed permanently on a table, they’d go with a table loom anyway.

 If you want to carry around your rigid heddle loom everywhere you go, you must buy something smaller than 24 inches.
 Anything more extensive than that will be challenging to carry around.
 You can bring it, but it won’t be easy.
+Just like if you want to tie dye a shirt you want the best material for tie dye, if you buy a heddle loom you want it to be portable!

 Yes, we know every heddle loom should be portable, but it is what it is.
 10 to 20-inch looms are the easiest to carry as they are very portable and lightweight.